 - Interrupting Sessions

-These full day workshops focus on a specific identity (race, sex, ability, age, etc.) and provide participants with the awareness and tools to dismantle oppressive structure and systems (racism, sexism, ableism, heterosexism, etc.) that maintain health inequities.
+These full day workshops focus on a specific identity (race, sex, ability, age, etc.) and provide participants with the awareness and tools to dismantle oppressive structure and systems (racism, sexism, ableism etc.) that maintain health inequities.

 - Building Health Equitable Communities

 This full day workshop for social service providers, public health agents, and community members helps develop an awareness of oneself in the process of socialization and explore one’s role in establishing equitable systems.
-Participants will gain a greater understanding about how to make a real difference in their family, school, job, community, and own life.
+Participants will gain a greater understanding about how to make a real difference in their family, school, job, and community.